matestack/matestack-ui-core/docs/guides/README.md

 # Guides overview
 Welcome to the `matestack-ui-core` guides!
 In here, we cover various use cases of this library, along with examples and explanations.

-If you need in-depth explanations of how things work, head to the [docs](/docs/README.md)

 ## Installation
 Learn how to properly set up `matestack-ui-core` with your existing Rails application - we cover both the AssetPipeline and Webpacker [in this guide](/docs/guides/1-installation/README.md).